-The most common planned gift to North Olympic Land Trust is a simple quest added to in a will or revocable living trust..
+The most common planned gift to North Olympic Land Trust is a simple bequest, added to a will or living trust.
 You do not have to rewrite your current documents.
 You simply add an amendment, called a codicil, to your will or living trust.
 Your bequest is entirely under your control during your life and becomes irrevocable only at death.

 Here is an example of simple bequest language:

 “I give devise and bequeath _______ percentage (__%) of my residuary estate to to North Olympic Land Trust a non-profit 501©(3) located in Port Angeles, Washington, (tax I.D. #91-1500378) for the benefit of its general purposes (or specify North Olympic Land Trust program you wish to support).”

 “I give devise and bequeath _______________dollars ($_____________) from my residuary estate to North Olympic Land Trust a non-profit 501©(3) located in Port Angeles, Washington, (tax I.D. #91-1500378) for the benefit of its general purposes (or specify a North Olympic Land Trust program you wish to support).”

 Using bequest language, you can also give securities, real estate or other assets through your will or revocable trust.

 If you don’t have a will, there’s no time like the present to prepare one.
 That way, you control your estate and can make revisions if you change your mind or your circumstances change.
 We encourage you to work with a qualified probate attorney.